 You can check that your cases were sorted correctly by visually inspecting the data in Data View.
-In this example, cases have been sorted first according to the School_Class variable, and then according to the Enrollment_Date variable.
-(That is, all of the "1"'s (freshmen) are listed first, and then they organized from earliest date of enrollment to latest date of enrollment with respect to the other freshmen.)
+In this example, cases have been sorted according to class rank, and then sorted by most to least recent birthdate.

 Sorting variables will rearrange the order of the variables (columns) in your data.
 Variables can be sorted on only one attribute: Name, Type, Width, Decimals, Label, Values, Missing, Columns, Align, Measure, or a custom attribute.
 Variables can be sorted in ascending or descending order with respect to the selected attribute.

 To sort variables, follow these steps: